Workflows¶

 SCAP data contains CPE and CVE information.

-docker compose -f $DOWNLOAD_DIR/docker-compose.yml -p greenbone-community-edition \
+docker compose -f $DOWNLOAD_DIR/docker-compose.yml \

 run --rm greenbone-feed-sync greenbone-feed-sync --type scap